 Stereolithography (SLA) is the oldest rapid prototyping technology, but it’s still widely used thanks to its ability to obtain fine detailed parts and excellent surface finish.
 SLA machines can even create oddly shaped objects, which can be difficult to produce using traditional prototyping methods.
 SLA is an excellent choice where an extremely high level of detail and high accuracy is desired.

-In our dental lab, we use in-house SLA machine to create our models from digital impressions.
+In our studio we use in-house SLA machine to create our models from digital impressions.
 Our machine uses special polymer with excellent properties for dental models.